-HS 285: This 80-hour minimum experience for health science majors is designed to allow for student participation in programs relevant to your major.
+This 80-hour minimum experience for health science majors is designed to allow for student participation in programs relevant to your major.
 Graded Pass/Fail.

-pre-internship seminar and completion of 45 credit hours; permission of the faculty sponsor and the dean for the School of Nursing & Health Sciences.
+- Prerequisites - Pre-internship seminar;Completion of 45 credit hours; - Permission of the faculty sponsor and the dean for the School of Nursing & Health Sciences.